microsoft/frontend-bootcamp/README.md

 # Frontend Bootcamp / Days in the Web

 > 🚨🚨 This project is still a WIP.
-Issues and PRs are welcome for typos, inaccuracies or areas where we should be adding clarity. 🚨🚨
+Issues and PRs are welcome for typos or inaccuracies. 🚨🚨

 ## Purpose of this workshop